IVF with Egg Donation: The Story That Sadly … Still Isn’t There.

 Personally it is an option that I would not consider.
 But as for the criticisms addressed to those who resort to IVF or the use of donor eggs, who am I to understand the women who take this path?
 I haven’t been there, so I can’t judge.

-I have my own ideas on when too much really becomes “too much” both in terms of age and procedures.
-But I keep these thoughts to myself because I know that among the cases that I consider “too much”, there are stories that I don’t know, as valid as mine.
+I have my ideas on when too much becomes “too much” regarding age and procedures.
+But I keep these thoughts to myself because I know that among the cases that I consider “too much,” there are stories I don’t know as valid as mine.

 A Thought For Those Who Criticize IVF with Donor Eggs: